Guide to Skiing With Kids – 15 Top Tips

-I started skiing when I was 3.
+I was 3 years old when I first clicked my boots into bindings.
 I don’t know what possessed my parents to start skiing, but I’m happy they did.
 I have fond memories of the hill, skiing from first lift to last, with lifties kicking us off the chair.
 It’s how we spent our weekends in the winter.
-I’m not sure how much my parents enjoyed skiing with kids, but I definitely loved it.
+I’m not sure how much my parents enjoyed skiing with kids, but I loved it.

 I was determined to give my kids the same experience.
 I was committed to sharing my passion with them.
 As soon as my kids could walk, I had them clunking around the house in ski boots.
 When the first snow fell, I had them on the back deck sliding around on their little skis.